 The most reasonable and logical argument behind the weak circulation of Samarinda's tourism economy is cross clusters or destination assets that are not optimally integrated.
-Attributes that underlie a solid tourism system are not only limited to the formal project, but also applicable management.
-Technically, the attention of all authorities in the field of tourism encourages a mechanism that is centered on local wisdom (Heksarini et al., 2020; Ilmi et al., 2022; Latif et al., 2023; Wahyudi & Hidayah, 2022).
+Heksarini et al. (2020).
+Ilmi et al. (2022).
+Latif et al. (2023) and Wahyudi & Hidayah (2022) revealed that the attributes that underlie a solid tourism system are not only limited to the formal project, but also applicable management.
+Technically, the attention of all authorities in the field of tourism encourages a mechanism that is centered on local wisdom.
 Performance to strengthen the local economy from the tourism sector will limited and the Samarinda City government will also receive less local revenue from the role of local fees and taxes.
 The tourism turmoil in Samarinda City has raised questions about the right direction for policy in its existence.
 The purpose of this study focuses on the linkages between event management, sustainable tourism, and destination branding for Samarinda City.

-The article will be presented as follow; the first section is the phenomena surrounding the study objectives.
-The second section focuses on theoretical construction and submission of hypotheses and the model framework.
-In the third section, we share information related to the research method.
-Fourth, section presentation and interpretation of analytical data.
-The fifth section including discussion and confirmation of conclusions.
+Our divided the study presentation into 5 points.
+In the first step is the phenomena surrounding the study objectives.
+The second step focuses on theoretical construction and submission of hypotheses and the model framework.
+In the third step, we share information related to the research method.
+Fourth, presentation and interpretation of analytical data.
+The fifth step including discussion and confirmation of conclusions.